Top 3 Best Intel Core i9 Laptop 12th Gen

 Performance Under Workload

-The HP Omen 15T will do its fair share of the job thanks to a 2.6-GHz Intel Core i9-9880H Eight-Core processor accompanied by 64GB DDR4 2666MHz RAM.
+The HP Omen 15T will do its fair share of the job thanks to a 2.6-GHz Intel Core i9 Processor-9880H Eight-Core processor accompanied by 64GB DDR4 2666MHz RAM.
 This machine shows no signs of stressing out when we run 25 tabs of google chrome while downloading a big file at the same time.

 Even when we launched graphics-intensive games like red dead redemption 2 this laptop still performed extremely well.
 The laptop kept its own overall performance rating of our synthetic benchmarks on Geekbench 4.3 extremely great.